 Last update: Mar 15, 2023 21:33 p.m.
 UTC

-You can register to vote by mail in South Dakota by printing a voter registration form, filling it out, and mailing it to your local election office.
+You can register by mail to vote in South Dakota by printing a voter registration form, filling it out, and mailing it to your local election office.
 You can also register to vote in person if you prefer.

 To register in South Dakota you must:

 - be a citizen of the United States